All Products

 Type

-Select Directory or Filename Extension.
+Specify the resource scope by Directory or Filename Extension.

 Content

-The following types of static files are supported:
+The following static file types are supported:

 • Images: GIF, PNG, BMP, JPEG, and JPG.

-• Web pages: HTML, HTM, and SHTML.
+• Webpages: HTML, HTM, and SHTML.

-• Audio and video files: MP3, WMA, FLV, MP4, WMV, OGG, and AVI.
+• Audio and video: MP3, WMA, FLV, MP4, WMV, OGG, and AVI.

-• Text files: DOC, DOCX, XLS, XLSX, PPT, PPTX, TXT, and PDF.
+• Text: DOC, DOCX, XLS, XLSX, PPT, PPTX, TXT, and PDF.

-• Others: ZIP, EXE, TAT, ICO, CSS, JS, SWF, APK, M3U8, TS, EJS, SVG, WOFF, and OTF.
+• Other: ZIP, EXE, TAT, ICO, CSS, JS, SWF, APK, M3U8, TS, EJS, SVG, WOFF, and OTF.

 Expire In